Tomato Sauce Recipe

 - Arrabiata Sauce For those of us who like it a little heat.
 Southern Italian style!
 Arrabiata is angry sauce and much like his brother "Fra Diablo" he shows his anger by the amount of heat in the mouth.

 - Fra Diablo.
 Of the Devil.
-Fra Diablo is heat taken to the next level.
+Fra Diablo is heat taken to the next level of heat.
 Delicious but not for the weak of heart.
 Literally!
+You can make seafood fra diablo, shrimp fra diablo or just plain heat on top of a pile of pasta.

 The tomato, and all tomato sauce recipes, are a birth right and something to treasure and be proud of.
 So break out those pots and pans and get started on your Italian kitchen, the traditional way.